 Prior to visiting Kuala Lumpur we had not heard of Batu Caves.
-However, after doing some research, we realised this was an attraction in KL that we did not want to miss!
+However, after doing some research, we realised this was an attraction in Malaysia that we did not want to miss!

 Batu Caves is a 400 million-year old limestone hill with a 100-year old Hindu temple located within.

 It is definitely one of Kuala Lumpur’s most popular attractions and not without reason.

 It certainly is a very impressive grandeur landmark to look at.
 The name Batu Caves means stone cave that flows from the hill which is absolutely perfect to describe the caves

 The cave is nearly 100 metres above the ground.
 To reach the cave, visitors must climb a steep flight of 272 steps.
 The steps recently got a makeover & are now colourful (as of August 2018).